 Spartacus, Tundra and Trigger became the best of friends.
 They spent their days playing, exploring their large mountain enclosure, and resting near one another when the day was done.
 Spartacus became a Sanctuary ambassador, and he often left the enclosure to attend educational programs.
 As Trigger began to reach full maturity, he was sometimes reluctant to allow Spartacus to return to the enclosure after a program without challenging him.
 Staff watched the interactions carefully to make sure the small skirmishes did not escalate.

 As luck would have it, the Sanctuary’s new wolf pup Ashima was finally healthy enough to become a full-time Sanctuary resident.
 She was very high energy and affectionately known as the “wild child.”
 She needed a more mature companion who could teach her some wolf manners but also keep up with her energy.
 Spartacus was just the wolf for the job.
 Ashima and Spartacus were introduced slowly, and they hit it off.
-Spartacus has been able to keep up with the wild child and has taught her some manners.
-He is a wonderful ambassador, and he is teaching Ashima the ropes.
-They go together to educational programs where Ashima follows Spartacus’ lead and moderates her boundless energy.
-When they are back at the Sanctuary, Ashima resumes her role as the wild child.
-She is the darling of staff and volunteers, and Spartacus often welcomes their help with his playmate.
-Spartacus and Ashima have formed a very strong bond and will continue to live together and travel together to programs.
-Both wolves are beautiful ambassadors, and they have so much to teach the public.
+Spartacus has been able to keep up with the “wild child” and has taught her some manners.
+He was a wonderful ambassador and taught Ashima the ropes.
+They went together to educational programs, where Ashima followed Spartacus’ lead and moderated her boundless energy.
+However, there came a day when Ashima decided she was no longer interested in going for car rides, which forced staff to retire them both as ambassadors since Ashima also did not want Spartacus attending programs without her.